First photo - Finished batik on Kinwashi rice paper

 Second photo - First layer of hot wax (Gulf paraffin, not bees wax) and watercolor... wax is only painted on the whitest shapes in the painting to preserve them, (similar to painting miskit to preserve the whites.)
 The first 'wash' is supposed to be only one value, using several colors, randomly placed for the most part.

 Third photo - you can see the pale, second wash on top of the second layer of wax, carefully applied to the shapes that need to be very light, like the inside rim of the sun.
-Next, (fourth photo) the batik is hanging to dry after another layer of waxing and paint.
-A fan helps it dry faster, but don't use a hair dryer or the heat will melt the wax, making it spread into weird blobs.

 The next step (fifth photo) shows the value differences even better with the fourth layer of wax applied to all shapes that need to be preserved for that value.
 Again, colors were more or less randomly washed on, and my focus was to keep the painting warm at this point.
 Only a few cool colors were touched in, but still about the same value for each wash.